Bezdonys: History

 After brief, but intense Polish-Lithuanian War, the village for the first time appeared within Polish borders.
 Marian Zyndram-Kościałkowski, the owner of the nearby village of Arvydai and future Prime Minister of Poland financed a new public school in Bezdany.
 Also, in 1937 a new wooden church was opened in the presence of the President of Poland Ignacy Mościcki.
 Until then, the nearest church was located in Nemenčinė, 8 kilometres away.
 By the end of the 1930s the village grew to almost 500 inhabitants and 70 houses.

 On 9 July 1943, 350 local Jews are murdered in a forest nearby Bezdonys.
-The massacre was perpetrated by an einsatzgruppen of Germans and local collaborationists lead by Bruno Kittel.
+The massacre was perpetrated by an einsatzgruppen of Germans and local collaborationists led by Bruno Kittel.

 Following World War II the village was returned to Lithuania.
 Roughly half of pre-war inhabitants were evicted and expelled to within post-war Poland.
 In the late 1930s as a means of Polonisation of local peasant population, a hundred Polish schools, named after Józef Piłsudski were built in Vilnius region – one such wooden school was built in Bezdonys too.
 In 1946 a Russian language class was added to the Polish language school and in 1957 also Lithuanian language class was opened.
 In 1968 a new school building was opened and in 1992 a new Lithuanian language only school was built.